nickaguilos/sendmagazine/tech.md

 					- Prefetching TypeKit fonts
 					- Adding facebook pixel

+				- August 13-14, 2018
+					- Addition of Urban Peak and Sandugo Wall to directory.md

 				*******

 				found a bug? send us a message via contact link in footer